 The second part, maximising conversions from organic traffic, has hardly anything to do with optimising for search engines.
 And really, the work done here isn’t only going to improve the traffic and conversions that you see through organic search, but should improve the performance of all traffic sources.

 Google’s Search Quality Rating Guidelines highlight the importance of supplementary content.
 This includes anything from navigational elements to related content widgets, such as ‘similar products’ on ecommerce product pages.
 Google likes this because supplementary content can improve customer experience.
 We shouldn’t be adding supplementary content because Google likes it, but we should if it increases onsite engagement and conversions.
-At Fresh Egg, we have a conversion rate optimisation (CRO) team.
+At Fresh Egg, we have a CRO team.
 These guys are experts in user experience and conversion optimisation.
 While the technical SEO team might work in partnership with CRO, particularly on areas such as website structure, they leave user experience recommendations and website testing to the experts.

 The Quality Rating Guidelines also highlight the importance of site speed and optimisation for mobile.
 Our technical SEO team does assess this when auditing client websites.
 However, the recommendations for optimisation and improvement will always be arrived at in partnership either with our web development team (when we are hosting and managing the client’s website) or with the client’s developers (when we aren’t).
 Developers are the experts in this area.

 A large focus of the Search Quality Rating Guidelines is onsite content.
 One part of this being E-A-T: how well the website content demonstrates expertise, authority and trustworthiness.
 Other areas of focus are whether the page achieves its purpose, and whether website content matches the needs of the user, based on the intent behind the search performed.
 Again, this isn’t something that any business should be focusing on just for search engines.
 This definitely is something that all businesses should focus on for customers.